 μ tFAT is (optionally) fully integrated into the μ Tasker HTTP and FTP servers and a user interface (DOS-like) is included in the μ Tasker project for simple test and study.
-Furthermore μ tFAT and SD cards can be used and tested within the μ Tasker simulator, allowing comfortable project development and testing as well as greatly simplified study of the software.
+Furthermore μ tFAT and SD cards/memory sticks can be used and tested within the μ Tasker simulator, allowing comfortable project development and testing as well as greatly simplified study of the software.

-Optionally, μtFAT can read and write long file names (LFN).
+Optionally, μ tFAT can read and write long file names (LFN) - exFAT always uses a LFN technique.
 It can optionally format disks, create, rename and delete directories and files, plus write file content.

-μ tFAT neither supports FAT12 nor V1 SD cards nor MMCs.
-Due to the fact that it is becoming increasingly difficult to purchase SD cards rather than HCSD cards the smaller, older ones are considered legacy devices - μ tFAT V2.0 arrives at the time when it makes sense to concentrate fully on present-day technology.
+μ tFAT neither supports V1 SD cards nor MMCs.
+Due to the fact that it is becoming increasingly difficult to purchase SD cards rather than SDHC cards the smaller, older ones are considered legacy devices - μ tFAT V2.0 arrived at the time when it made sense to concentrate fully on present-day technology.

 A single SD card is supported (it is generally referenced as disk $D: \setminus$) with either no partition or a single partition.
 The module is however prepared for extension to multiple partitions if this proves to make sense during further development.
+A memory stick is generally references as disk $E: \setminus$).

-Since SD cards are removable the μ tFAT module includes automated support for detecting and mounting them so that the user doesn't need to be involved with these details.
-When the SD card is not detected the internal file system can fall back to the μ FileSystem so that the web server, for example, can still display information about the fact that there is no media present and can still allow embedded applications to operate using the fall-back interface if required.
+Since SD cards (and memory sticks) are removable the μ tFAT module includes automated support for detecting and mounting them so that the user doesn't need to be involved with these details.
+When the SD card/memory stick is not detected the internal file system can fall back to the μ FileSystem so that the web server, for example, can still display information about the fact that there is no media present and can still allow embedded applications to operate using the fall-back interface if required.